Lifestyle cataract surgery is a safe and effective treatment for many middle-aged patients with high refractive errors.

 A consultation with the experienced clinicians at Eye Laser Specialists can determine if you are suitable for treatment at our Eye Spa.
 Treatment before surgery may be recommended for pre-existing dry eye.
 Other times, vision is unlikely to improve from cataract removal.
 This is the case for visually significant eye diseases.

-Surgery is performed under local anaesthetic.
+We performed cataract surgery under local anaesthetic.
 We also offer light sedation for anxious patients.
 We insert an ultrasound probe into the eye via a very small incision in the cornea to break up the cataract.
 We then remove the pieces of cataract from the eye and position a clear surgical-grade plastic lens (artificial lens) in its place.

 The operation is typically performed on one eye at a time and takes around half an hour.
 We will place a protective shield over the eye, and give you a regimen of postoperative drops to aid healing.
 Your vision will likely be blurry for a couple of days after surgery, but it should clear up quickly.